 If any of the Incomes earned by NRI is taxable in India and the same income suffers from another tax levy in the country of residence of NRI, individual will be allowed to take the benefit of DTAA (Double Taxation Avoidance Agreement) so as to save the income from suffering double taxation.

-For filing Income Tax Return, you need to have an Active Bank Account with any of the Indian Banks.
+For filing Income Tax Return (ITR), you need to have an Active Bank Account with any of the Indian Banks.
 Hence, for payment of Income Tax or claiming Income Tax Refund, you are required to have a bank account in India.
 However, for payment of Income Tax, anybody (if not you) can pay the tax on your behalf from his/her bank account.
 So NRIs can pay tax through any of their friends or family members who have an active Bank account in India.

 6. I am an NRI.
-Do i have to file an Income Tax return in India?
+Do I have to file an Income Tax return in India?

 Whether you are an NRI or not, if your income exceeds Rs.
-2,50,000 than you are required to file an Income Tax Return in India.
+2,50,000 then you are required to file an Income Tax Return in India.
 On the other hand, even if your income is less than Rs.
 2,50,000, you will have to file a return if: